Top 21 Family-Friendly Bike Trails in Wisconsin

 The Red Cedar State Trail has several riverside rest areas.

 In Durand, Tarrant Park is right next to the trail and serves as an excellent trailhead.
 This well-established park features a swimming pool with bathhouse.
-It also has a small campground with 8 tent and 10 RV sites.
-The 16-acre park contains restrooms, 3 picnic shelters, a playground, sand volleyball courts, and a gaga ball ring.
+It also has a small campground with eight tent and ten RV sites.
+The 16-acre park contains restrooms, three picnic shelters, a playground, sand volleyball courts, and a gaga ball ring.

 The Chippewa River State Trail continues less than a mile past Tarrant Park to downtown Durand.
 Families looking for ice cream or fast food have options: the Panther Drive-In, Dairy Queen, or McDonalds.
 All three are just a short distance from Tarrant Park.